 For more information see these Frequently Asked Questions from the California DMV.

-What type of Program& Services do you offer?
+What type of Programs & Services do you offer?

 The Awareness Group provides programs to satisfy the court and/or Department of Motor Vehicles for both First and Multiple DUI offenders.